MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/powerapps-host-control.md

 [!include [banner](../includes/banner.md)]

 In Microsoft Power Apps, you can manage organizational data through apps that you created, or apps that someone else created and shared with you.
 Apps run on [mobile devices such as phones](https://powerapps.microsoft.com/tutorials/run-app-client/) or [in a browser](https://powerapps.microsoft.com/tutorials/run-app-browser/).
-Apps can also be embedded in Finance and Operations apps by developers using the Microsoft Visual Studio developer experience.
+Apps can also be embedded in finance and operations apps by developers using the Microsoft Visual Studio developer experience.
 To learn more about Power Apps, see [https://powerapps.microsoft.com](https://powerapps.microsoft.com/).

 ## Host an app from Power Apps on a page